Olympus under pressure to reveal details of deals

-TOKYO Japan's Olympus (7733.T) came under more pressure to disclose details of payments made in a series of acquisitions as its shares plunged for a third straight day following the unexpected dismissal of its chief executive last week.
+TOKYO - Japan's Olympus (7733.T) came under more pressure to disclose details of payments made in a series of acquisitions as its shares plunged for the third straight day following the unexpected dismissal of its chief executive last week.

-British former CEO Michael Woodford, who had worked for the camera maker for 30 years, has told media he believes he was ousted for probing what he said were excessive payments related to the buyouts of British medical equipment maker Gyrus and three small domestic firms.
+British former CEO Michael Woodford has told media he believes he was ousted for probing what he said were excessive payments made in relation to the buyouts of British medical equipment maker Gyrus and three small domestic firms.

-The Japanese firm reiterated in a statement on Tuesday that Woodford was dropped because of a clash in management.
+The Japanese firm reiterated in a statement on Tuesday that Woodford was dropped because of a clash in management styles.

-Olympus, which also makes precision instruments, said in an investor conference call on Monday it may take legal action against the former CEO for disclosing confidential information in media reports after his firing.
+Olympus, which makes precision instruments and camera, also said in an investor conference call it may take legal action against its former CEO for disclosing confidential information in media reports following his firing.

-But analysts and investors remain dissatisfied after Woodford showed media a letter dated October 11 to chairman Tsuyoshi Kikukawa, which describes what he calls "a catalog of calamitous errors and exceptionally poor judgment" resulting in the "destruction of shareholder value of $1.3 billion."
+But analysts and investors remain dissatisfied after Woodford showed media a letter dated October 11 to chairman Tsuyoshi Kikukawa, which describes what he calls "a catalogue of calamitous errors and exceptionally poor judgement" resulting in the "destruction of shareholder value of $1.3 billion (823.5 million pounds)."

-Olympus shares fell 8.9 percent on Tuesday, for a total loss of almost 43 percent over three straight days since his dismissal.

-Woodford's letter details concerns about $680 million in payments to financial advisers in the acquisition of Gyrus, or one-third of the transaction price, and $600 million in goodwill impairment after the acquisitions in Japan.
+The letter details Woodford's concerns about $680 million in payments to financial advisers in the acquisition of Gyrus, or around 36 percent of the transaction price, and $600 million in goodwill impairment after the acquisitions in Japan.

 In it, he also calls on Kikukawa and executive vice president Hisashi Mori to resign.